 The Gambling Commission plays the leading role in preventing gambling from being a source of crime and maintains rigorous licensing procedures that aim to prevent criminals from providing facilities for gambling.

-Anyone applying to the Council for a premises licence will have to hold an operating licence from the Commission before a licence can be issued, (unless the premises is a 'track' for which an operating licence is not necessary).
-Therefore, the Council is not generally concerned with the suitability of an applicant and where concerns about a person's suitability arise the Council will bring those concerns to the attention of the Commission.
+Anyone applying to the Licensing Authority for a premises licence will have to hold an operating licence from the Commission before a licence can be issued, (unless the premises is a "track" for which an operating licence is not necessary).
+Therefore, where concerns arise about a person's suitability to hold a licence, the Licensing Authority will bring those concerns to the attention of the Gambling Commission.

-If an application for a licence or a permit is received in relation to premises which are in an area noted for particular problems with organised crime, the Council will, in consultation with the police and other relevant authorities, consider whether specific controls need to be applied to prevent those premises from being a source of crime.
-This could include conditions being put on the licence, such as a requirement for door supervisors, although this would only be considered in cases where there is clear evidence that the premises in question are not being adequately supervised and door supervision is considered both necessary and proportionate.
+If an application for a licence or a permit is received in relation to premises which are in an area noted for problems with organised crime, the Licensing Authority will, in consultation with the Police and other relevant authorities, consider whether specific controls need to be applied to prevent those premises from being a source of crime.
+This could include conditions being put on the licence, such as a requirement for door supervisors.

-As far as nuisance is concerned, there are already powers in existing anti-social behaviour and other licensing legislation to deal with measures designed to prevent nuisance, whether it arises as a result of noise from a building or from general disturbance once people have left a building.
-The Council does not therefore intend to use the Act to deal with general nuisance issues, for example, parking problems, which can easily be dealt with using alternative powers.
+As far as nuisance is concerned, there are already powers in existing antisocial behaviour and other licensing legislation to deal with measures designed to prevent nuisance, whether it arises because of noise from a building or from general disturbance once people have left a building.
+The Licensing Authority does not therefore intend to use the Act to deal with general nuisance issues, for example, parking problems, which can easily be dealt with using alternative powers.

-Issues of disorder would normally only be dealt with under the Act if the disorder amounts to activity which is more serious and disruptive than mere nuisance, and it can be shown that gambling is the source of that disorder.
+Issues of disorder would normally only be dealt with under the Act if the disorder amounts to activity which is more serious and disruptive than mere nuisance and it can be shown that gambling is the source of that disorder.
 A disturbance might be serious enough to constitute disorder if police assistance was required to deal with it.
-Another factor which could be taken into account is how threatening the behaviour was to those who could see or hear it, and whether those people live sufficiently close to be affected or have business interests that might be affected.
+Another factor which could be taken into account is how threatening the behaviour was to those who could see or hear it and whether those people live sufficiently close to be affected or have business interests that might be affected.